mheap/nexmo-developer/_documentation/en/numbers/overview.md

 ---
 title: Overview
 meta_title: Virtual Numbers
 description: A Vonage virtual number is a telephone number that is not directly associated with a specific phone.
 It is programmable, enabling you to create custom call and messaging experiences for your users.
-(Nexmo is now Vonage)
 ---
 # Numbers